 What you can’t do

 “Download our freebie and you will automatically be signed up to our newsletter.”
 I know this doesn’t sound so different from number 2 but it’s seen differently in GDPR terms.
-Make sure you get your offering the right way around.
+Make sure you get your offering the right way round.
 Number 2 gives the freebie as a bonus for signing up which is allowed.
 The other option makes signing up a must before they can download the freebie which is frowned upon.

 Over to you